hdquemada/hdquemada.github.io/_pages/cv.md

 ## Other

+Co-editor, "Policy and Regulation in Bioengineering and Biotechnology ", *Frontiers in Bioengineering and Biotechnology* 2023. https://www.frontiersin.org/research-topics/45536/policy-and-regulation-in-bioengineering-and-biotechnology

 Associate Editor, *Frontiers in Bioengineering and Biotechnology*, 2022-present.

 Member, Core Working Group for "Guidance Framework for Testing Genetically Modified Mosquitoes, Second Edition", 2021.
 World Health Organization.